Smart meters explained

-When are smart meters being rolled out?
+When are smart meters being installed?

 The start date was pushed back multiple times.

-Completing the national roll-out will be an enormous logistical and technical challenge for the energy industry, involving visits to around 30m homes and small businesses and installing about 53m new meters.
+Completing the national roll-out will be an enormous logistical and technical challenge for the energy industry, involving visits to around 30m homes and small businesses, and installing about 53m new meters.

-What happens during the smart meter roll out?
+What happens during the smart meter roll-out?

-However, many energy companies are still installing smart meters that aren't fully compatible with the network - these are known as SMETS1 (Smart Meter Equipment Technical Specification) meters.
-If you have one of these meters and you switch energy supplier, it may revert back to being 'dumb' and you'll have to take meter readings again.
+However, many energy companies are still installing smart meters that aren't fully compatible with the network; these are known as SMETS1 (Smart Meter Equipment Technical Specification) meters.
+If you have one of these meters and you switch energy supplier, it may revert back to being 'dumb', and you'll have to take meter readings again.

 If you have a SMETS1 smart meter and you switch supplier, your smart meter may revert back to being 'dumb'.